Hessenberg varieties of parabolic type: Introduction

+Third and last, we give a new analysis of the irreducible components of parabolic Hessenberg varieties in Section \ref{Conclusion}.
+We prove that the irreducible components of parabolic Hessenberg varieties are in bijection with those of the corresponding Steinberg variety, and state some consequences in the type $A$ case.

 This paper is structured as follows.
-The second section covers background information and notation as well as a proposition which allows us to merge results from \cite{T} and \cite{P}.
+The second section covers background information and notation.
 The third analyzes the structure of parabolic Hessenberg varieties.
-All the results in Section \ref{parabolic}, including our main result, hold for Hessenberg varieties corresponding to any complex algebraic reductive group.
-The fourth section specializes to Lie type $A$ in which our underlying algebraic group is $G=GL_n(\C)$.
-Section \ref{Schubert Points} proves Theorem \ref{Thm1} using the combinatorics of row-strict tableaux.
-Section \ref{Conclusion} concludes with a partial description of the irreducible components of parabolic Hessenberg varieties.
+All the results in Section \ref{parabolic}, including our main result, hold for Hessenberg varieties defined using any complex algebraic reductive group.
+The rest of the paper contains applications of this result.
+The fourth section specializes to the case $G=GL_n(\C)$ and describes a paving of Steinberg varieties obtained by intersecting with Schubert cells.
+The fifth section then proves in type $A$ that the Betti numbers of parabolic Hessenberg varieties are equal to those of a specific union of Schubert varieties.
+An analogous result holds for Steinberg varieties, except that the union of Schubert varieties is taken in the partial flag variety (which makes a significant difference).
+Finally, Section \ref{Conclusion} concludes by studying the irreducible components of parabolic Hessenberg varieties.

 {\bf Acknowledgements.} The first author was partially supported by an AWM-NSF mentoring grant during this work.
 The second author was partially supported by National Science Foundation grants DMS-1248171 and DMS-1362855.